 The Youth Marine Foundation programs are conducted on the organization’s Thea Foss Waterway campus and docks.
 With access to the water and this large, commercially licensed training vessel, hundreds of young people will continue to successfully enter the maritime industry and become leaders in the community.
 The Youth Marine Center provide year-round underway-training platforms on which Tacoma Public Schools’ School of the Arts (SOTA) and Science and Math Institute (SAMI) marine science programs are able to conduct on-water testing in Commencement Bay.
 In addition, YMF owns and maintains a small fleet of 45-plus watercraft.
 Kayaks, small motorboats and small sailboats are used for hands on training and education of novice youth throughout the year.
 For more information on these opportunities, call 253-572-2666 or visit the YMF website

 We have developed tools to introduce elementary school students to the concepts of trade and economics, along with how Port activities impact their community.

-Designed with the Tacoma School District, our elementary school program is tailored for third grade students but has been successfully used in second and fourth grade classrooms.
+Designed with the Tacoma School District, the elementary school program is tailored for third grade students but has been successfully used in second and fourth grade classrooms.
 The mix-and-match elements make it easy to integrate the curriculum into lessons.

-Teacher resource handbook
+Teacher/Home schooling resource handbook

 The in-class activities and worksheets found in the teacher resource handbook can be used individually or along with our third grade reading book, Gateway to the World.